 Do you have a project or a piece of furniture that you need to refinish but you just haven’t decided what you want to do with it?
 I originally thought I would strip it to the original wood, and keep it raw, but I quickly lost interest once I realized how many paint layers were involved.
 This is the story behind a little vintage desk I picked up on Craigslist a few months ago.
 This desk sat in my garage staring at me, until I received a sample color of paint from Kilz and I was suddenly inspired to create a desk for my daughter.
 This began my DIY vintage desk makeover for my little Princess.

 Below is the “before” picture of what the old desk looked like in all her painted vintage glory.
 This furniture piece had seen her better days, so it was time for a little DIY.

-Before the vintage desk makeover, this furniture piece was a mess with layers and layers of paint and stain on the top that needed to be removed.
+Before the vintage desk makeover, this furniture piece was a mess with layers and layers of paint and stain that needed to be removed.

 The first thing I did was remove the bottom layer of wood.
 I’m not sure what the purpose of this was, but it was obviously added later.

 This is what the vintage desk looked like after I removed the bottom level.
 Now I could start to see the potential in this furniture makeover.

 My next step is my most unfavorable step; Stripping all the layers of paint and stain from the wood.

 In order to strip the old desk, I used an easy technique where I cover the desk in paint stripper and saran wrap.
 Yep, I really meant saran wrap.
 If you want to see more details on this technique click HERE.

 The picture above is after I’ve removed the saran wrap, lightly scraped the wood, and wiped the paint stripper off with mineral spirits.

 The next step is more scraping and then lots of wood sanding.